hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 Being both a musician and a software engineer, I always felt that these two areas are almost completely separated.
 My developer skill-set seemed to have little to no use for my work as a musician.
 Which is a pity considering how cool it would be if there was some kind of a sinergy across these two sides of my life.

-Recently, though, I have found a useful use-case of something I previously used for my development work for my music production.
+Recently, though, I have found a useful possibility to utilize something I previously used solely for my development work, for my music production.

 ## meet Git for music production